Applied Cognitive & Affective Sciences

-We can take various behavioral measures in addition to recording brain activities and taking various traditional psychophysiology measures such as skin conductance, heart rate, respiration rate and temperature.
+We can take various behavioral measures in addition to recording brain activity and taking various traditional psycho-physiological measures such as skin conductance, heart rate, respiration rate and temperature.
 We conduct startle reflex modulation studies to quantify emotional processes.
-Only now in February 2017 we got a brand new observational approved by our Executive Board and the University Council.
-We will very soon start to set it up and can't wait to collect first observational data.
+Our department recently acquired new equipment to conduct observational research and behavior analysis in social interaction and counseling processes.

 We do basic as well as clinically relevant research and finally we offer our know-how and expertise in the frame of Neuroconsulting services to industry partners, who are interested in the emotional impact of their goods and services (Neuromarketing).
 Please click here to check out some real life CanBeLab outcome implications (webpage in German).

 Research Core Areas

 - Cognitive processing: We aim at understanding the neural bases of attention, memory, language, planning and decision-making.

 - Affective processing: We investigate discrepancies between self reported and objectively measured affect (affective processing).
 There is more to emotion than just subjective feeling and thus purely self-report-based therapies might be misleading